 The easiest way to get to Marco Island is to fly into Fort Myers (RSW) and don’t stop – rent a car and drive straight to Marco Island (about 45 minutes).
-Fort Myers provides a lot of hysterical Florida dumb criminal news and it’s the Spring Training home of the Boston Red Sox, but unless one or both of things attract you, then skip it.
+Fort Myers provides a lot of hysterical Florida dumb criminal news and is the Spring Training home of the Boston Red Sox.
+But, unless one or both of things intrigue you, skip it.
 (And if you want to see the Red Sox in Spring Training you can stay on Marco and be at JetBlue Park in less than an hour.)

 Before you rent a car from the airport at Fort Myers spend some time looking for a good deal because prices can vary a lot.
 Brunette has found the best deals by using sites that consolidate rates from various companies or directly from Fox Rent a Car.

 You will probably want a car when you’re on the island but if you don’t there are a couple car services that can get you there from RSW.
 Blonde has used Above All Airport Rides.
 You can bicycle your way fairly easily around the island when you get here.
-(But please wear a helmet so Blonde doesn’t yell a snarky comment at you from her car window about how her tax dollars aren’t going to pay to fix your head injury.)
+(But please wear a helmet, there are a lot of car and bike collisions and the cyclists never win.)
 There’s also a Hertz office at the Marriott on the island and an Enterprise office that sometimes has good short-term rental deals.

 Because we are tireless researchers (and were hoping someone would offer us something, anything, for free but alas no one did) we went around to check out four of the most popular lodging choices on Marco.
 Most places we contacted didn’t really know what travel bloggers meant and thought we were travel agents, INS agents or something other than what we are but were very nice to us anyway!

 The Marriott Island Resort, Golf Club and Spa seems to us to be the “you can’t go wrong option”.
-(You could, however, potentially go broke as a quick check shows room prices in early February starting at $400 a night.)
 On our tour we learned that this is the Marriott U.S. property that has the most guests staying on points so if you’re a Marriott frequent-sleeper this would be a lovely place to spend those points you’ve been hoarding.